 Laboratories shall maintain records of requests for analysis and of the respective items of evidence.
-A unique identifier shall be assigned to each case file or record.
 For chain-of-custody purposes, the evidence shall be compared to the submission documentation, any significant observations of irregularity shall be documented in the case file or record, and the submitter informed promptly.
 This file or record shall include, at least, the following: